Join Maestro Studio AI Preview

 Click on any question below to expand it and see the related answer.

-Rather than re-invent another wheel, we decided to address the root cause of the problem.
+Rather than re-invent another wheel, we address the root cause of the problem.
 At StratusOn, we started using generative AI internally to generate our own ARM templates.
 We used conversational AI and natural language to build the Quickstart Templates we offer in our Maestro Studio ENSEMBLE product.
 Our conversational AI journey has not been easy, but now that we've gotten the technology to a mature state—increasing the quality of its results and eliminating hallucination-type results—we are ready to share our work publicly.
-We are confident it will be as useful to others as it has been to us, and perhaps even more useful to many who are new to Azure and to ARM templates.
+We are confident it will be as useful to others as it has been to us, and perhaps even more useful to many who are new to Azure and to Bicep or ARM templates.

-We make it easy to provide us with quick feedback about problems encountered or suggestions you think can help improve the product.
+We've made it easy to provide us with quick feedback about problems encountered or suggestions you think can help improve the product.

 Use the feedback feature on the private preview website to request a quota increase of the number of questions per day, and we will move the corresponding account to a compute stamp that allows a higher number of questions (the upper ceiling is 100 during the private preview).